8 Practical Tips To Stop Mindless Eating Forever

 If you want to stop snacking while watching TV, never sit with a bag or a bowl of quick bites.
 Set clear rules beforehand so that as soon as you sense the desire to have a snack, you always stop watching the movie or series.

 If you’re eating while someone calls in, the best practice is not to take the call.
-If you cannot do that, then at least tell them you are eating and will get back to them soon as you finish.
+If you cannot do that, then at least tell them you are eating and will get back to them as soon as you finish.

 3. Avoid Eating At All-Menu Buffet